vile/investigations/publicinvestigations/content/posts/how-to-actually-secure-your-x-account/index.md

 summary: "There has been a large increase in X account compromises over the past few months.
 As such, I wanted to compile a list of security policies and tips as well as common phishing tactics."

 # Twitter Card
-description: here has been a large increase in X account compromises over the past few months.
-As such, I wanted to compile a list of security policies and tips as well as common phishing tactics."
+description: There has been a large increase in X account compromises over the past few months.
+As such, I wanted to compile a list of security policies and tips as well as common phishing tactics.
 images: ["posts/2024-10-20-how-to-actually-secure-your-x-account/images/cover.png"]
 ---